guregu/trealla-js/README.md

 Trealla is a quick and lean ISO Prolog interpreter.

-Trealla is built targeting [WASI](https://wasi.dev/) and should be useful for both browsers and serverless runtimes.
+Trealla is built targeting [WASI](https://wasi.dev/) and should be useful for browsers, serverless runtimes, and [edge](#cloudflare-workers-alternative-wasm-bundling).

 **Demo**: https://php.energy/trealla.html